 Not all employees or colleagues who engage in online activities while taking a sick day are fraudulent, lazy or lying.
 There is a phenomenon in human resources known as “absence management” that aims to measure and track absenteeism.
 In some organizations, monitoring employees’ social media channels is increasingly being seen as a valid and reliable manner of assessing genuine illness.
 Personally, I think it’s hogwash; that is, if the person’s job involves them needing to use critical thinking skills, problem-solving abilities or higher levels of cognition.
 (Wait, isn’t that most jobs in the 21st century?)

 When I work, I go full tilt.
-I usually have three or more projects on the go at any given time, working with clients in at least two different cites and possibly different countries.
+I usually have three or more projects on the go at any given time, working with clients in at least two different sites and possibly different countries.
 I’m consulting, teaching, researching, strategizing, writing or speaking.
 But when I get sick, I pretty much hit a full stop.
 I hate downtime and even more, I hate not being there for my students or clients.

 There will always be employees who try to abuse the goodwill of their employers, but as we move more and more into the digital world, we still need to put caring for one another as human beings first.